Claude Opus 4.5Batch 1

 This is a profound methodological insight: choose systems where effects are qualitative, not quantitative.
 If you're looking for differences that require statistical tests to detect, you're probably working in the wrong system or asking the wrong question.

 The Bayesian connection: Clean digital signals have very high likelihood ratios.
-A 10^6-fold difference essentially forces any reasonable prior to update completely.
+A 10^6-fold difference essentially forces any reasonable to update completely.
 You get definitive answers from single experiments.

 5. The Materialization Instinct — From Theory to Test